Mechanisms of Introspective Awareness: LLM Usage Disclosure

 \section{LLM Usage Disclosure}

-\looseness=-1 An LLM (GPT-4.1-mini) was used as an automated judge for classifying model responses into detection, identification, and introspection categories (\S\ref{sec:setup}; grading prompts in \Cref{table:grading-prompt-detection,table:grading-prompt-introspection,table:grading-prompt-forced-identification}).
+\looseness=-1 GPT-4.1-mini was used as a judge for classifying model responses into detection, identification, and introspection categories (\S\ref{sec:setup}; grading prompts in \Cref{table:grading-prompt-detection,table:grading-prompt-introspection,table:grading-prompt-forced-identification}).
 Claude Opus 4.5 was used to generate natural-language feature labels from max-activating examples (\Cref{appendix-section:transcoder_feature_labels}).
-LLMs (Claude Opus 4.6 and GPT-5.2) were also used for limited writing assistance (grammar correction and rephrasing).
+Claude Code (Opus 4.5 and 4.6) was used to assist with writing and refactoring the experimental and analysis code, under human direction.
+Claude Opus 4.6 and GPT-5.2 were also used for limited writing assistance (grammar correction and rephrasing).
 All research ideation, experimental design, analysis, and scientific conclusions are entirely human-authored.
 The authors take full responsibility for all content in this paper.